claassenron/siril_scripts/README.md

 If more then 2000 lights on Windows OS the script will create batch folders of max 2000 files.

 3. Choose bias files folder or master bias file.
-If blank, preprocessing without master biase.
+If blank, preprocessing without master bias.

 4. Choose dark files folder or master dark file.
 If blank, preprocessing without master dark.